How to manage a successful free trial for website visitor tracking software

 This is important for any visitor tracking vendors who base pricing on number of useful leads delivered.

-Did the website visitor tracking tool discover legitimate visiting companies that do NOT also appear in Google Analytics?
+Did the visitor tracking tool discover legitimate visiting companies that do NOT also appear in Google Analytics?
 That’s GREAT, if so!
-This is a good sign that the visitor identification features in the tracking software are more powerful than what you have in Google Analytics by itself.
+This is a good sign that the visitor identification features in the software are more powerful than what you have in Google Analytics by itself.

 Step 10: Verify Sales User Workflow and Value